larsjuhljensen/JensenLab/_pages/training_stringapp_diseases.md

 <details>
 <summary><em>Alternative instructions for clustering</em></summary>

 <p>Go to the menu <b>Apps → clusterMaker → ClusterMaker Cluster Network → MCL Cluster</b>>.
-Set the <b>Granularity parameter (inflation value)</b> to 4 and choose the <b>stringdb::score</b> attribute (i.e. the overall STRING confidence score) as <b>Array Sources</b>, select the option <b>Create new clustered network</b>, and click OK to start the clustering.
+Set the <b>Granularity parameter (inflation value)</b> to 5 and choose the <b>stringdb::score</b> attribute (i.e. the overall STRING confidence score) as <b>Array Sources</b>, select the option <b>Create new clustered network</b>, and click OK to start the clustering.
 The app will now run the algorithm and automatically create a network showing the clusters.</p>
 </details>

 ### 2.2 Group-wise functional enrichment

-Now we will perform functional enrichment analysis on each of the bigger clusters separately by selecting the menu **Apps → STRING Enrichment → Retrieve group-wise functional enrichment**.
+Now we will perform functional enrichment analysis on each of the bigger clusters separately.
+Sometimes stringApp does not detect the clustered network as STRING network, so switch to the unclustered network and back to the clustered one.
+Now, select the menu **Apps → STRING Enrichment → Retrieve group-wise functional enrichment**.
 In the resulting dialog, press **Advanced** to show the advanced options and set the **minimum group size** to **10**, in order to retrieve enrichment results only for clusters with at least 10 nodes.
 Press **OK** and the **STRING enrichment** table will be populated with several tables, one for each cluster.
 You can explore the results of each of them separately.

 _Can you briefly characterize the three largest clusters in terms of their functionality?
 What distinguishes them?_